graemeg/tiopf_apps/tiOPFMapper/README.txt

 <class-props>
 These describe the properties of a class.
 Default is "String" so omitting the "type" attribute will register the property as String.
-All base type (string, boolean, TDateTime) as well as enumerated types.
+All base type (string, Boolean, TDateTime) as well as enumerated types.
 The types that get registered are written directly out to the pascal class definition.

 <validators>
-Basic validators are supported including "required" (string types only) which ensures that the there is not an empty string.
+Basic validators are supported including "required" (string types only) which ensures that there is not an empty string.
 There is also "greater"/"greater-equal", "less"/"less-equal" and "not-equal".
 For all Validator types except "required", you must include a <value> node inside the <validator> node indicating the value to compare against.

 When the class code is written out to the unit file, the mapper creates an IsValid() override for each class that has <validator>'s defined and writes out the code for is.
-For the TPerson describted above, the following would be generated:
+For the TPerson described above, the following would be generated:

 function TPerson.IsValid(const AErrors: TtiObjectErrors): boolean;
 var